 Literacy is not practiced through worksheets, rather literacy becomes part of the child.
 Literacy is the stories they tell, write, and paint about in their books.
 Literacy is the joy of writing about your favorite invented superhero, and then getting to sculpt him out of clay!
 While writing their stories and telling their tales children will naturally want to learn how to write words.
 Children quickly discover a natural love for storytelling and the words that make them up.
 No we are not practicing each letter individually, however, the children are practicing in a way that is meaningful to them.
 The words become their voice, their ideas, and their own self developed joy for learning.

 We practice and incorporate mathematics in many of the same ways we incorporate literacy.
 Through joyful interactions with the environment and materials.
 Children learn about weight and measurement through the use of real scales and rulers.
 They are very excited to see who’s item weighs more than theirs.

 They develop new vocabulary such as heavier and lighter, shorter and taller.
 Children collect leaves and bring them back to the studio to compare and contrast the many different shapes and colors.
 They begin to notice patterns in nature and then learn to create their own.
-We refer to the above as math magic, as many of us grew up hating math.
-However these skills are easily grasped and loved when provided in a manner that gives the child a want and desire to “see how that scale thing works!”
+We refer to the above as math magic, placing and emphasis on the excitement of discovery.
+These skills are easily grasped and loved when provided in a manner that gives the child a desire to “see how that scale thing works!”